phbradley/conga/README.md

 g++ -O3 -std=c++11 -Wall -I ./include/ -o ./bin/find_paired_matches ./src/find_paired_matches.cc
 ```

-# migrating Seurat data to CoNGA
+# Migrating Seurat data to CoNGA
 We recommend using the write10XCounts function from the DropletUtils package for
 converting Seurat objects into 10x format for importing into CoNGA/scanpy.
 ```